maglietti/explore-ai3/tutorials/first-java-app/03-understanding-gtfs.md

             }

             if (!tableExists) {
-                // Define and create the table using Catalog API TableDefinition tableDefinition = TableDefinition.builder("vehicle_positions")
+                // Define and create the table
+                TableDefinition tableDefinition = TableDefinition.builder("vehicle_positions")
                         .ifNotExists()
                         .columns(